-Timm Betz is the Principal Investigator of the PINPOINT ERC Starting Grant project.
+Timm Betz is the Principal Investigator of PINPOINT.

 His research examines the political economy of trade, investment, and international institutions, with a particular focus on how firm-level economic relationships shape political behaviour, coalition formation, and government policy.
 A central concern of his work is how the structure of domestic production networks — the web of buyer–supplier relationships between firms — mediates the political consequences of economic globalisation.